-Infusing spirits is a great way to get a natural flavor that you want in alcohol.
-Herbs, fruit, berries and even candy all work great for ensuring spirits!
-For this, we used 2 tablespoons lavender to 1 1/12 cups gin.
+Infusing spirits is a great way to get the natural flavor that you want in alcohol.
+Herbs, fruit, berries, and even candy all work great for ensuring spirits!
+For this, we used 2 tablespoons lavender to 1 1/12 cups of gin.

 Why does butterfly pea tea change color?

 Since lavender isn’t strong enough to produce the purple shade I wanted for our cocktail, we infused the lime juice with Butterly Pea Tea!
 Butterfly pea tea comes from blue butterfly pea flowers.

 It changes colors based on the pH of whatever it’s mixed with.
 When it’s mixed with an acid like citrus it will turn purple.
 When it’s by itself, steeped in hot water it’s blue.
 We made natural blue ice cubes using it as well.
 Here is some more info about Butterfly pea flowers.

 For this recipe, we combined 2 tablespoons of dried butterfly pea flowers with 4 ounces of lime juice and let it infuse for about an hour.

 It turned a deep purple color that was perfect when mixed with the other ingredients.